Efficient building and systems technology

 Project duration: July 2020 - Aug 2022

-"LOCAL+ is more than just housing - we bring movement into your life!" - this is the vision with which the FH Aachen team is participating in the Solar Decathlon Europe 21/22 competition.
+"LOCAL+ is more than just living - we bring movement into your life!" - This is the vision with which the FH Aachen team is taking part in the Solar Decathlon Europe 21/22 competition.
 Solar Decathlon is an international university competition for architecture and engineering students to design, develop and demonstrate an innovative, highly energy-efficient, solar-powered house.

-The house was transported to Wuppertal for the competition phase at the end of May 2022, where the complete house was erected in a fortnight.
-The competition took place from 10.06.2022 to 26.06.2022, where a fully functional house was monitored by the SDE organiser to collect data on comfort, house functions and energy performance.
-As a final ranking, the FH Aachen team reached 5th place with 745 points out of 1000, while the team received second place in the subcontest "Building Technology & Building Physics" as well as a "Solar Award" as an "Out of Contest" category due to the good integration of solar systems and year-round solution for heating, cooling and hot water production by solar use.
+The house was transported to Wuppertal at the end of May 2022 for the competition phase, where the entire house was built in a fortnight.
+The competition took place from 10.06.2022 to 26.06.2022, during which a fully functional house was monitored by the SDE organiser to collect data on comfort, house functions and energy balance.
+In the final ranking, the FH Aachen team achieved 5th place with 745 points out of 1000, while the team was awarded second place in the "Building Technology & Building Physics" subcontest as well as a "Solar Award" as an "Out of Contest" category due to the good integration of solar systems and year-round solution for heating, cooling and hot water production through solar use.

-Information on the result of the competition can be found here: https://sde21.eu/results.
+Information on the results of the competition can be found here: https://sde21.eu/results

 Project partners: Faculty of Architecture 01, Solar Institute Jülich